RedLightningStudios/Lightning-Storm-Discharged-3ds/README.md

 # Lightning Storm: Discharged
 An original Zeldalike 2D game I'm working on for the New Nintendo 3DS

+### This project has been abandoned due to concerns regarding Unity's TOS.
+When I created this project I followed a guide showing how to make a game for the 3ds, what I didn't realize and what I wasn't told is that it's technically against Unity's TOS to use this version of Unity.
+After being informed of the issues and legal gray zones, the project was shut down immediately.
+I'd like to bring the project back as a PC exclusive title someday to avoid the legal issues but for now I'm choosing to work on other projects and to distance myself from this as much as possible.

 ### What's the game about?

 Lightning Storm: Discharged is an original singeplayer game developed by Red Lightning Studios for the Nintendo 3DS.
 The game is a cross between a top down 2D Zelda like dungeon game and a traditional 2D side scrolling game.
 You will go through each level collecting different items, defeating enemies, solving puzzles and defeating a boss each chapter.
 I haven't decided how many chapters I will make, it depends how successful the game becomes.
 The items you collect will be mostly optional however they will make you journey much easier for example giving you extra health, dealing extra damage or a farther reach distance.